Alenasap/rsschool-cv/cv.md

 ### My education

 I`ve graduated from Belarusian State Medical University, Faculty og General Medicine in 2021.
-Now I work as an Ophthalmologist in govermental clinic.
+Now I work as an Ophthalmologist in governmental clinic.
 RS School is my first training in the field of IT.

 ### Languages